Procurement Act 2023

 How suppliers may see us do things differently

-We are preparing to revise our commercial and procurement activity in line with the proposed reforms in the Procurement Act 2023.
+We’re preparing to revise our commercial and procurement activity.
+We’re doing this in line with the proposed reforms in the Procurement Act 2023.
 There will be no impact to existing contracts, or live procurements.

 As the Act is rolled out, these are some changes you may see from Network Rail.